 - Slice the squash: Wash and dry your squash.
 Place the squash on a cutting board.
 Using a sharp knife, carefully slice the squash in half and remove the seeds.
 Slice the squash into half-moon slices, about 1-inch thick.

 - Season: Add the Italian seasoning, oregano, paprika, garlic powder, onion powder, seasoning salt, and black pepper to a small bowl, and mix until well combined.
-Add the buttercup squash slices to a large mixing bowl.
+Add the squash slices to a large mixing bowl.
 Drizzle the squash with the avocado oil and toss to coat.
 Add ½ of the seasoning mixture to the squash pieces and toss to coat the slices evenly.
 Add the rest of the seasoning mixture and toss again.
-You want all of the squash slices to be evenly coated in seasoning.
+You want all of the squash slices to be evenly coated.

 - Serve: Serve the crispy squash immediately as a snack or side dish.